flick-23/one22/apache-config/README.md

 # Steps to host this website using Apache httpd

-- Load the httpd.conf file is exists, else ignore
+- Load the httpd.conf file if exists, else ignore
 - Inside `apache2/sites-available` dir or create such a dir
   - Change `ServerName` and `ServerAlias` in both the .conf files
   - Change `ServerAdmin` information